 Sports might be the last area of civility I see today in our society.

-Stephen L. Carter, the acclaimed author of The Culture of Disbelief, proves to readers that manners matter to the future of America.
-Says, “Civility represents the sum of all the sacrifices that one makes in a democracy for the sake of living a common life.”
+Stephen L. Carter, the acclaimed author of The Culture of Disbelief, proves that manners matter to America’s future.
+He says, “Civility represents the sum of all the sacrifices that one makes in a democracy for the sake of living a common life.”

 Listen to Carter speak at Yale on the topic:

-Now the reason I say sports is one of the last places I see civility isn’t because people are not at odds, but yet they play hard and still try to get along after the game and during the game by respecting each other.
+Now, the reason I say sports is one of the last places I see civility isn’t because people are not at odds; they play hard and still try to get along after the game and during the game by respecting each other.

 Over the past 25 years, I have watched many institutions undergo significant changes.
-I watched my denomination, Southern Baptist Convention, growing up from a front row seat, not just divide itself, but is now doing even less of what it was doing regarding missions.
+I watched my denomination, the Southern Baptist Convention, growing up from a front-row seat, not just divide itself but now do even less of what it was doing regarding missions.
 I was laid off during the infighting because giving was dropping, and they could no longer support my position.

 My first job out of college was for a small daily newspaper.
-The 1st Amendment protects the media, which are the ones reporting what is happening in America, yet due to so many financial changes are a fraction of the size they once were to cover our country.
-Yet, at the same time, our country’s population has grown.
+The First Amendment protects the media, which reports what is happening in America.
+However, due to so many financial changes, the media is a fraction of the size it once was to cover our country.
+At the same time, our country’s population has grown.

 I watched as predominately Baptist fundamentalists organized to be The Moral Majority and attach themselves to the Republican party.
 I would sit in small groups in churches through the years, and it was assumed that you were Republican if you were part of the church because many didn’t see them as separate but the same.